cubantonystark/threejs_gsplat_viewer/README.md

 ### To-do

-- **Enable gesture controls for viewing in mobile devices**
-- **Implement automatic for ingesting and converting from .ply to .splat files**
 - **Enable Marker resizing**
 - **Add funtionality to save the markers along the splat files**
+- **Add gesture controls for viewing in mobile devices**
+- **Implement automatic conversion from .ply to .splat files before rendering**

 ### Acknowledgments
 This project was inspired by the expertise and code from: